New Leadership Delivering Results for Our Community

 For more than 20 years, Michelle has been a passionate advocate for creating healthy environments.
 This includes ensuring access to healthy air, clean water and fresh foods.
 She has a history of taking action to address many pressing issues.
 As an example, when the City of Pittsburgh exceeded its lead levels in drinking water, Michelle orchestrated a water filter distribution program to family support centers, health clinics and childcare centers.
 This led to Michelle’s leadership appointment on the Mayor’s Blue Ribbon Committee for the Pittsburgh Water and Sewer Authority in 2017.

-Michelle is married to David Chapkis and they have three children: Sofia, Dominic and Julia, as well as their Labrador retriever Dexter.
+Michelle is married to David Chapkis and they have three children: Sofia, Dominic and Julia, as well as their puppy Archie.
 She has lived in Plum Borough since 1999.
 Michelle received her bachelor’s degree from the University of Pittsburgh and certificate from Leadership Pittsburgh.
-She currently represents her community by serving on numerous boards and committees including a number of community, leadership and advocacy groups, including the following:
+She currently represents her community by serving on numerous boards and committees including a number of community and leadership groups, including the following:

 Citizens for Plum | Board Member

 Rock for the Heart | Board Member